 The health care provider inserts a long, thin tube (catheter) through an artery, usually in the groin, to a blocked artery in the heart.
 A balloon on the tip of the catheter briefly inflates to widen the artery.
 This restores blood flow to the heart.
 A metal mesh stent may be placed into the artery to help it stay open.

 - Coronary bypass surgery.
 This open-heart surgery redirects blood around a section of a blocked or partially blocked artery in the heart.
 It may be done if ventricular fibrillation is caused by coronary artery disease.
 During bypass surgery, the surgeon takes a healthy blood vessel from the leg, arm or chest.
 It's connected below and above the blocked artery or arteries in the heart.
 This creates a new pathway for blood flow.

 Lifestyle and home remedies

-Maintain follow-up care.
-Take your medications as prescribed and have regular follow-up appointments with your doctor.
-Tell your doctor if your symptoms worsen.
+- Get regular checkups.
+Take your medications as prescribed.
+Have regular follow-up appointments with your health care provider.
+Tell your provider if your symptoms worsen.

 Coping and support

 Some irregular heart rhythms (arrhythmias) can be triggered by emotional stress.
 Taking steps to ease stress and anxiety can help keep the heart healthy.
 Getting more exercise, practicing mindfulness and connecting with others in support groups are some ways to reduce and manage stress.
 If you have anxiety or depression, talk to your provider about strategies to help.